SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 > 10.6.1 Proportion of members and voting rights of developing countries in international organizations

 This target is interpreted to cover research about
+   * the decision-making powers of developing countries in international economic institutions
+   * the accountable modes of operation in economic institutions

+In order to achieve truely effective and permanent changes on a global level, it is crucial to involve developing countries in the decision-making processes that concern their own economical development as well (UN DESA 2019; UN 2024).

 ```py
 TS=